 During one of my earliest breathing sessions, I had a memory so vivid that it was like reliving the original experience all over again.
 In it, I was seven or eight years old and was at the father-son camp out with my Cub Scout troop.
 My father, for a variety of reasons could not be there, but I really wanted to go, so I opted to go alone.
 I had always remembered that weekend being difficult as all the other boys had fathers with them to help with lighting fires, hiking and other activities, but what I did not remember until this breathing practice was something far more traumatic.

 During the night, I needed to use the outhouse.
-It was a long, cold scary walk from the cabin where we slept to the small hut, which was built over a hole in the ground.
+It was a long, cold, scary walk from the cabin where we slept in the small hut, which was built over a hole in the ground.
 It must have taken me an hour to work up the nerve to make that hike in the dark.
-Finally I did it.
+Finally, I did it.
 When I got back to my bunk I felt so happy, so proud.
-The next morning, however, I was pulled to the side by one of the fathers who happened to have the bunk under mine.
+The next morning, however, I was pulled to the side by one of the fathers who happened to have the bunk below mine.
 He told me that I had woken him up the night before when I got up.
 I tried to say sorry, but he cut me off telling me I was a “real asshole”.

 I remembered the feeling so clearly.
 At the time it felt like someone punched me in the chest, knocking the wind out of me.
 I had no power to say or do anything at that age.
 I started to feel the same way again, but no sooner had I started to hold my breath, the teacher was there with his hand on my chest.
 “Breathe!” he encouraged.